#gallery-1 { margin: auto; } #gallery-1 .gallery-item { float: left; margin-top: 10px; text-align:...

 SMOU first reached out to our seafaring members who were due to sign on their next voyage.
 They were encouraged to collect SMOU Care Packs from the SMOU One Stop Service Centre which carried items that will help them keep safe and healthy even as they perform their duties onboard ships.

-During the month of March and April 2020, SMOU also distributed 1,000 SMOU Care Packs as supplementary supplies to the workers from other unions whose members serve at the forefront to combat the COVID-19 outbreak.
+During the months of March and April 2020, SMOU also distributed 1,000 SMOU Care Packs as supplementary supplies to the workers from other unions whose members served at the forefront to combat the COVID-19 outbreak.
 They are the Union of Security Employees Singapore (USE), Amalgamated Union of Public Daily Rated Workers (AUPDRW), National Taxi Association (NTA), National Private Hire Vehicles Association (NPHVA), National Transport Workers’ Union (NTWU), Healthcare Services Employees’ Union (HSEU), and Building Construction and Timber Industries Employees’ Union (BATU).

 Beyond essential workers, SMOU had also reached out to other groups of the community to do good during this time of uncertainty.
-Care packs were delivered to various groups of people such as the elderly who needed the items.
+Care packs were delivered to various groups of people, such as the elderly, who needed the items.

-Every worker matters and it takes all of us to keep a nation running while fighting off a pandemic.
+Every worker matters, and it takes all of us to keep a nation running while fighting off a pandemic.
 We must continue to look out for one another and to care and share with our sisters and brothers who are bearing the heavier burden of providing essential services to all of us.

 Each individual is at the forefront of this battle when it comes to preventing the spread of the virus.
 Let us continue to do our part to exercise social responsibility and maintain personal hygiene.